Etienne-bdt/Etienne-bdt/README.md

 </a>
 ## 💻 Projects I am working on

-Throughout my years at ENSEEIHT, I've had the occasion to work on several projects, whether they are club related or not.
+Throughout my years at ENSEEIHT, I've had the occasion to work on several projects, whether they are club-related or not.
 <br><br>
-⚙️ Being Specialized in Deep Learning, one of my most important [project](https://github.com/Etienne-bdt/Deep-Decoding) is quite probably an implementation of Heckel and Hand's [Deep Decoder](https://arxiv.org/abs/1810.03982) (arXiv:1810.03982).
+⚙️ Being specialised in Deep Learning, one of my most important [project](https://github.com/Etienne-bdt/Deep-Decoding) is quite probably an implementation of Heckel and Hand's [Deep Decoder](https://arxiv.org/abs/1810.03982) (arXiv:1810.03982).
-It has been one of the most complex and rewarding project as the implementation was done **before following the deep learning course**.
-This project is functionnal and has been __implemented in MATLAB__.
+It has been one of the most complex and rewarding projects, as the implementation was done **before following the deep learning course**.
+This project is functional and has been __implemented in MATLAB__.
 Due to code plagiarism, this project is private until it has been graded.
 I will attempt a PyTorch implementation to acquire knowledge about the Python Libraries related to this field.
 <br><br>
 👁️ Other Projects I am proud of are : [Kmeans segmentation in C](https://github.com/Etienne-bdt/Projet-Image) using OpenCV and [SuperPixel Segmentation in MATLAB](https://github.com/Etienne-bdt/Modelisation)
 Both projects aim at teaching us the basis of computer vision using segmentation.